 Connectivity: 2×10GBPS

 The system will have an Intel I5 1235u CPU.
 Personally, I am not a fan of Intel, but there is no other suitable alternative that I could find.
 Therefore, I will have to settle for this i5 CPU, and a 128GB storage for the OS, and applications.
 The memory will be expanded to 64GB.
 This should be more than enough to handle all of the tasks at hand, and offer a buffer while loading data on the drives.
 There will be 2 8TB NVME drives that would be in RAID-1.
 This will cut the total space in half, but if one drive fails, I will be notified, and will replace the failed drive without any loss of data.
-There will be 8 32TB drives, but in RAID-6 configuration, there will only be 192TB of storage.
+There will be 8 32TB drives, but with different RAID configurations depending on the role of the NAS.

 Media Server

-A media server will be essentials for storing movies, and TV shows.
-Assuming that I would earn a lot of money from my investments, I will be able to buy digital movies, and TV shows, and download them to this NAS.
+A media server will be essential for storing movies, and TV shows.
+Assuming that I would earn a lot of money from my investments, I will be able to buy digital movies, and TV shows, and download them to the media server.
 With 192TB of storage, this is literally more than 4,000 hours of content.
 Obviously, this is overkill, but the goal is to never need to upgrade unless replacing a failed drive.
 I also wanted to make sure I would have the processing power, and memory to transcode video files they can play on any television.
+With RAID-6, there could be 2 drive failures before the failed drives must be replaced.
+Obviously, when 1 drive fails, it would be replaced immediately.

 The two 8TB drives will be used for caching.
 This will allow every member of the family to watch something completely different on their TV, and be assured that the system will work without skipping a beat.
 The 8TB will be enough to store multiple videos on the drive once transcoded.
 Again, this is intended to be over-kill.